Herbert0501/my-blog-repository/README.EN.md

-# Welcome to KangYaoCoding's Blog Article Repository
+# Welcome to Herbert501's Blog Article Repository

 This repository is used to save and share the articles I published on my blog [https://blog.kangyaocoding.top](https://blog.kangyaocoding.top).
 This is a place where I share my development experience and computer knowledge, covering articles from basic programming to internet development.